ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_collision_monitor.md

 ## Requirements

 It is assumed ROS2 and Nav2 dependent packages are installed or built locally.
-Please make sure that Nav2 project is also built locally as it was made in [Build and Install](../../development_guides/build_docs/index.md#build-and-install).
+Please make sure that Nav2 project is also built locally as it was made in [Build and Install][build-and-install].

 ## Configuring Collision Monitor